System Design Space

 Semantic coupling

-• Architectural quantum: explain the boundaries of deployment and coupling
+• Architectural quantum: use it to explain deployment boundaries, change boundaries, and internal dependencies.

-• Data ownership: clearly define which service owns the data
+• Data ownership: state clearly which service owns writes, the data model, and consistency rules.

 Common mistakes